How to Travel the Cook Islands on a Budget: It’s Possible!

 Paradise Isn’t as Expensive as You Think

 Before I came to the Cook Islands, I was under the impression that somewhere so isolated and beautiful would only be for the rich.
 But just like in the Maldives, I was thrilled to discover that budget travel is a real possibility.
-Stay in hostels, eat street food, rent bicycles, and there’s no reason why you can’t average around $50 a day while you’re there.
+Stay in hostels, eat street food, rent bicycles, and there’s no reason why you can’t average around $100 a day while you’re there, if not less.

 Related Articles on the Cook Islands